cfe-lab/Kive/cluster-setup/README.md

 With all of that table-setting in place, the main playbook to run is `kive_setup.yml`.
 This is the "main" playbook, and will take longer to run.

-At this point, you should have a fresh, "empty" server.
+At this point, you should have a fresh, "empty" server, with Kive running.
+Several `systemd`-based background tasks that perform Kive cleanup and backups should also be in place.
 If that's your goal, then you can stop here.
 The next steps restore data from an old server.

 ## Restore from an old system